frankschae/academic-kickstart/content/post/high-weak/index.md

 {{< figure library="true" src="WorkPrecision.png" title="" lightbox="true" >}}

-Therefore, `DRI1` performs the best in this non-commutative noise case if the error should stay below 1e-3.
+Therefore, `DRI1` has the best performance in this non-commutative noise case if the error is supposed to stay below 1e-3.
 For larger permitted errors, the `SimplifiedEM` scheme might be a good choice.
-However, the first order methods are outclassed soon when high precision is more of a concern.
+However, the first order methods are outclassed when high precision is more of a concern.
-We plan to perform more in-depth benchmarks in the near future.
-Stay tuned on the [SciML news](https://sciml.ai/news/2020/08/10/StochasticBonanza/#tons_of_methods_for_high_weak_order_solving_of_sdes).
+We plan to perform more in-depth benchmarks in the near future what will be reported on the [SciML news](https://sciml.ai/news/2020/08/10/StochasticBonanza/#tons_of_methods_for_high_weak_order_solving_of_sdes).
+Stay tuned!

 ### Adaptive step-size control